horaciog1/CS479-Reverse-Engineering/Assignment 2/README.md

 ### Type of Malware:
 - **Category:** Ransomware
 - **File Type:** Win32 EXE / PE32 Executable
-- **Target OS:** Microsoft Windows; using the strings command and CFF we can find a string "!This program cannot be run in DOS mode." within the binary, this reveals a significant association with the Windows Portable Executable (PE) file format.
+- **Target OS:** Microsoft Windows 7; using the strings command and CFF we can find a string "!This program cannot be run in DOS mode." within the binary, this reveals a significant association with the Windows Portable Executable (PE) file format.
 This string is a standard marker present in the header of Windows executable (.exe) files, indicating compatibility with the Windows operating system.
 The utilization of the PE format implies that the malware is designed to operate within the Windows ecosystem, this gives us a clue about its target OS.
 - **Functionality:** Propagated through fake installers, encrypts files with AES-256 algorithm, exhibits potential for manual control.
 This malware could be categorized as a combination of a virus, a trojan, and a ransomware, since it needs user execution, it comes disguised a normal program and encrypts files in the infected system.

 ### Signatures: